TomBursch/kitchenowl/docs/get-started.md

     ```
     2. Change default values such as `JWT_SECRET_KEY` and the URLs (corresponding to the ones your instance will be running on)
     3. Run `docker-compose up -d`
+=== "Advanced settings"
+    There are a few options for advanced setup.
+Customize it using enviroment variables.

+    - Frontend `tombursch/kitchenowl-web`:
+        - `BACK_URL` (defaut: `back:5000`): Allows to set a custom address for the backend.
+Needs to be a uwsgi portocol endpoint.
+    - Backend `tombursch/kitchenowl`:
+        - `FRONT_URL`: Adds custom cors header for the set URL.
+        - `HTTP_PORT` (defaut: `80`): Set a custom port for the http server.
+Usually this should be changed using docker port mapping.

 === "Backend only (legacy)"